franklini/primecalculator/CODINGINSTRUCTIONS.md

-Optional Extensions
+### Optional Extensions

-Deploy the solution to a chosen platform that we can access.
+_Deploy the solution to a chosen platform that we can access_: **Checkout and use instructions in README.md to run locally**

-Consider supporting varying return content types such as XML based, that should be configurable using the requested media type.
+_Consider supporting varying return content types such as XML based, that should be configurable using the requested media type_: **Set to only support Json**

-Consider ways to improve overall performance e.g. caching results, concurrent algorithm
+_Consider ways to improve overall performance e.g. caching results, concurrent algorithm_: **Uses Spring Cache with default in memory cache**

-Consider supporting multiple algorithms that can be switched based on optional parameters
+_Consider supporting multiple algorithms that can be switched based on optional parameters_:**Supports Seive of Eratosthenes, Seive of Sundaram and Seive of Atkin.**

-Please respond with the coding assignment link to github.